canalplus/rx-player/doc/api/Miscellaneous/MultiThreading.md

 That should be all!

-Now all contents that are compatible with the "multithreading" mode should rely on the WebWorker.
+Now all contents that are compatible with the "multithread" mode should rely on the WebWorker.
 You can look at the limitations listed on this page to know what are the exact conditions and how you can still rely on the regular "main" mode for other contents.

-You can know at any time whether a loaded content is relying on a WebWorker ("multithreading" mode) or not ("main" mode), by calling the [`getCurrentModeInformation` method](../Playback_Information/getCurrentModeInformation.md):
+You can know at any time whether a loaded content is relying on a WebWorker ("multithread" mode) or not ("main" mode), by calling the [`getCurrentModeInformation` method](../Playback_Information/getCurrentModeInformation.md):
 ```js
 const currentModeInfo = player.getCurrentModeInformation();